 - Chennai Development Control Rules: Click here

-Transferable Development Rights (TDRs) are put forth as a mutually significant legal binding that not only benefits the macro-level urban development but also gives greater scope for a developer.
+Transferable Development Rights (TDRs) in construction are put forth as a mutually significant legal binding that not only benefits the macro-level urban development but also gives greater scope for a developer.
 It is the key to creating smart cities in the future by bringing the developers and the government together and working towards a common goal—building a better tomorrow.

 To make this possible, developers opting for elaborate processes like TDR are in need of digital tools like digiQC that keeps their construction quality in check and achieve their milestones in an effective manner.